HoloArchivists/fc2-live-dl/README.md

 [Apprise's GitHub](https://github.com/caronc/apprise#supported-notifications).

 The `message` of the notifications follow the same syntax as `outtmpl`.

+Prometheus-compatible metrics is optionally configurable with `autofc2.metrics`.
+If you don't want a metrics webserver, remove the `autofc2.metrics` key.

 **NOTE Windows users**: When specifying a file path (e.g. for cookies) in the json, double up your backslashes, for example: